 The primary focus continues to be if you find your cancer early, you will be cured, but of course this is not always the case.
 I’m not saying it isn’t good to find your cancer early, of course it is.
 But awareness and early detection are not the end all.

-Early detection does not necessarily equal cure and it certainly doesn’t equal prevention.
+Early detection does not equal cure, and it certainly doesn’t equal prevention.

-Still, we don’t seem able or willing to move beyond awareness/early detection campaigns.
+Still, we don’t seem able or willing to move beyond awareness/early detection campaigns and messaging.

 Why not?